All the Way Home (1963 film)

-All the Way Home is a 1963 drama film directed by Alex Segal and starring Jean Simmons, Robert Preston, Pat Hingle, and Michael Kearney.
-The plot is about a young boy and his mother dealing with the sudden death of his father.
-It was based on the 1957 James Agee novel A Death in the Family, and the 1960 Tad Mosel play All the Way Home.
+All the Way Home is a 1963 drama film directed by Alex Segal and starring Jean Simmons, Robert Preston, Pat Hingle and Michael Kearney.
+The plot concerns a young boy and his mother who must deal with the sudden death of the family patriarch.
+It is based on the 1957 James Agee novel A Death in the Family and the 1960 Tad Mosel play All the Way Home.